Azure-Samples/azure-spring-boot-samples/azure-active-directory/README.md

 - Option 2: Follow steps in [2.1.
 Update sample project](#11-create-sample-project) to create the sample project.

 ## 2.1.
 Update sample project
 This project is build on top of [01-client].
-The following step will change [01-client] into [02-client-get-user-information].
+The following steps will change [01-client] into [02-client-get-user-information].

 ### 2.1.1.
 Update pom.xml
 Add the following dependency in pom.xml: